adammj/loss-functions/README.md

    This calculates the geometric mean of each of the class-wise kappas.

+   By doing so, it will tend to improve all of the class-wise kappas.

 2. **GeomeanTPRPPV**: Geometric Mean of TPR and PPV.

-   This calculates the geometric mean of the True Positive Rates (TPR) and Positive Predictive Values (PPV) for each of the classes.
+   This calculates the geometric mean of the True Positive Rates ([TPR or sensitivity](https://en.wikipedia.org/wiki/Sensitivity_and_specificity)) and Positive Predictive Values ([PPV or precision](https://en.wikipedia.org/wiki/Positive_and_negative_predictive_values)) for each of the classes.

+   By doing so, it will tend to both increase the TPR (number of correctly classified instances divided by the total possible instances for reviewer 1 (rows)), and PPV (number of correctly classified instances, divided by all instances that reviewer 2 (columns) used the same class).
+In other words, it will simultaneously work to move all rows and columns to the diagonal.

 ---

 ## Comparisons against other loss functions

 For our final model, we substituted in several different loss functions in order to compare them against our loss function.
 We'd like to highlight that for the two functions where Overall kappa is slightly higher, their minority class (N1) performance is significantly worse.

+The table gives the kappa for each sleep stage and loss function pair.

 | Loss function                   | Overall | Wake  | N1    | N2    | N3    | REM   |
 | ------------------------------- | ------- | ----- | ----- | ----- | ----- | ----- |